Death of Sanda Dia

 Sanda Dia was a Belgian student who died in the Antwerp University Hospital in 2018 as a result of a Reuzegom fraternity hazing ritual in Vorselaar when he was aged 20.
 He was a student at the Katholieke Universiteit Leuven (known as "KU Leuven").

-On 4 and 5 December 2018, Dia was forced to drink fish sauce, over two litres of high content alcohol, was refused water, driven to a lodge and made to dig a hole that would later be filled with freezing water, while being subjected to other humiliating and degrading acts.
+On 4 and 5 December 2018, Dia was forced to drink fish sauce and over two litres of high content alcohol, was refused water, driven to a lodge and made to dig a hole that would later be filled with freezing water, while being subjected to other humiliating and degrading acts.
 After collapsing, he was driven to hospital where he died of multiple organ failures two days later.
 His death was attributed to the salt content in the fish sauce he ingested, and the hypothermia he had succumbed to.
 The medical doctor and forensic pathologist expert Werner Jacobs told in the Hasselt Court that Dia had several injuries caused by violent acts.

 Four years later, the accused were ordered to pay fines of €400 each and were sentenced to 200 or 300 hours of community service by the Antwerp Court of Appeal.